VeronikkAhri/ux-for-devs/docs/use-cases.md

 - **Voice interfaces** continue to grow, especially on smart speakers and mobile devices.
 - **Micro-interactions** delight users with small animations or sound effects when they complete actions.
 - **Sustainable design** focuses on energy efficiency and reducing waste in digital products.
+- **Data privacy awareness** encourages transparent policies and simple settings for sharing or deleting data.
+- **Augmented reality (AR)** is expanding, overlaying digital elements onto the real world for interactive experiences.

 Keep these examples and trends in mind as you design and build new features.
+Adapting to your audience and staying aware of industry changes will help your products remain relevant and enjoyable.